nickninov/Rush-Hour/README.md

 # Rush-Hour

-Rush Hour React Native Application
+My first React Native Application that I made with two friends from University of West London